maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 # How to contribute

 This quite simple project uses Python3 and PyGObject.
-The build system is `meson`, and the project can be built as a flatpak package.
+The build system is `meson`, and the project can easily be built as a flatpak package, for example using GNOME Builder.

 ----